 This was original called “Books that Changed Me” but should have been called “Books that I Highly Recommend”, “Mark’s Canon”, or maybe “Books that I Think Should Change Me”.
 I now have a separate list which is Books that Really Changed Me.
-For books on other topics check out my reviews on goodreads.
+I am now recording the books I have read on goodreads.

 All of these books enriched my life… but most didn’t result in a concrete change in my life.
 Most of the books on this list did refine my perspective or values in some way.
 Just because a book is on this list doesn’t mean I agree 100% with it’s content, often it’s books that I don’t agree with that force me to look deeper into issues and learn.

 Before I list individual books, I should note that Encyclopaedia Britannica Great Books of the Western World exposed me to a wide range of literature.
 I grew up taking this series for granted since my home, and the homes of several of my friends had this series on the bookshelf.
 I just assumed everyone has at least skimmed this great body of literature.
 I have since learned that isn’t the case.
-These days, most of these text are online in places like access foundation great books and the great books index.
+These days, most of these text are online in places like access foundation great books.
 I would suggest taking a look at this great series.
 Have you read a book that changed your life?
-Drop me a line, I will add it to my reading list.
+Drop me a line, I will add it to my future reading list.

 Education & Thinking: How to Read a Book by Mortimer Adler is a classic text which will help you become a better reader.
 How to Solve It by George Polya is one of the classic books about heuristic.
 Examples come mostly from geometry, but applicable to almost everything.
 De Bono’s Thinking Course by Edward de Bono will challenge you to actually think rather than just react.
 The Courage to Teach by Parker Palmer discusses the interplay between fears, a person’s sense of identity, epistemology, and community.

 Marriage: I think the bery best single book on marriage is The Meaning of Marriage by the Kellers.
 Thinking about getting married?
 The Seven Principles for Making Marriage Work by John Gottman and Nan Silver examines what factors have an emperical connection to good marriages.
-Fit to Be Tied: Making Marriage Last a Lifetime by the Hybels is filled with good advise and stories to get you started on the right foot.
+Fit to Be Tied: Making Marriage Last a Lifetime by the Hybels is filled with good advice and stories to get you started on the right foot.
 Build your relationship on the right foundation.
 Marriage Builder by Larry Crabb reveals that we often look to our spouse for needs they can’t possibly meet.
 Ed Wheat in Love Life describing the different forms of love that should be found in a health marriage.
 His Need, Her Need by the Harleys explores how men and women often expect different things from a marriage, and suggests that both people learn to meet the needs of their partner.
 Deborah Tannen explores how men and women use different communication strategies in You Just Don’t Understand.
 Non Violent Communication by Marshall Roseberg will team you how to get through the thorniest conflicts by listening well and clearly identifying each person’s needs.

 Family and Children: The Childhood Roots of Adult Happiness by Edward Hallowell discusses five key steps which lead to contented life.
 How to Really Love Your Children by Ross Campbell will help you connect with your children and touch your their hearts.
 Never Mind the Joneses by Tim Stafford is a gracious and encouraging book which suggests 14 core values than any family would be well served to embrace.
 No Condemnation by Bruce Narrmore exposes how we all tend to use guilt to motivate, how guilt is hugely damaging, and what are the alternatives.
 How to Talk So Kids Will Listen & Listen So Kids Will Talk by Adele Faber & Elzine Mazlish is a good book on parent child communications, even if it is difficult to read.
 Want to build you child’s self esteem?
 Help them develop responsibility, trust, and honor.
 Discipline Them, Love Them by Betty Chase is fill with practice suggestions.
 Want to understand how children development?
 I haven’t read it, but The Scientist in the Cribb sounds like an excellent book.
 Touchpoints by T. Berry Brazelton does a good job covering the first few years.
 Your “X” Year Old Series by Louise Bates Ames & Frances Ilg of the Gesell Institute of Human Development are even better, but they start at the first year.
 For more books on parenting, see my parenting shelf on goodreads.

 Essays & Biographies: Holy the Firm by Annie Dillard will remind to embrace wonder in your daily life.
 Abandoned to God by David McCasland is an inspiring biography about Oswald Chambers, author of My Utmost for His Highest.
 Crosswicks Journals by Madeleine L’Engle shows the beauty of life.
 Light Force by Brother Andrew is a heart breaking and encouraging story of the church in the Middle East and the need to love the people their.